Blocked nasal passages, inflammation, or mucus thickness often prevent effective nose blowing.

 If blowing doesn’t work well for you, there are alternative strategies that help relieve congestion:

-- Steam Inhalation: Breathing in warm steam loosens dried mucus for easier removal.
+- Steam Inhalation: Breathing in warm steam may loosen dried mucus for easier removal.

-- Hydration: Drinking plenty of fluids thins mucus consistency.
+- Hydration: Drinking plenty of fluids supports thinner, less sticky mucus.

-- Decongestants: Medications reduce swelling but should be used cautiously.
+- Decongestants: These may reduce swelling, but they should be used carefully and according to directions.

-- Humidifiers: Adding moisture to dry air prevents mucous membranes from drying out.
+- Humidifiers: Adding moisture to dry air can help prevent the nasal lining from drying out.

 These methods improve airflow and help loosen stubborn blockages that simple blowing can’t fix alone.